alessandrolandra/meta-ppgInteraction/README.md

 Adding the meta-ppgInteraction layer to your build
 =================================================

-First of all you need to clone this repository and copy the whole meta-ppgInteraction directory into your poky folder.
+First of all you need to clone this repository (or download and copy the whole meta-ppgInteraction directory) into *your poky folder*.
 Then, after initializing your environment with
 `source oe-init-build-env <your_build_path>`,
 you have to add this layer to the image configuration by running:
 ```
-bitbake-layers add-layer ../meta-ppgInteraction/
+bitbake-layers add-layer <your_poky_folder>/meta-ppgInteraction/
 ```
-(In alternative you can add a line in conf/bblayers.conf file reporting "<your_poky_folder>/meta-ppgInteraction" inside the BBLAYERS string).
+(In alternative you can add a line in <your_build_path>/conf/bblayers.conf file, reporting "<your_poky_folder>/meta-ppgInteraction" inside the BBLAYERS string).

 Finally, to add the newly create recipes to the image to be deployed you have to edit conf/local.conf file by adding the following lines:
 ```